justinjest/python-essentials/lessons/03IntroToDataEngineering.md

   * Visualizing data with integration to other libraries like Matplotlib and Seaborn

 ### Getting Started with Pandas
-To get started, install Pandas using pip:
+Typically, to get started, you would do the following.

 ```bash
 pip install pandas
 ```

+**But this is not necessary when you use your python_homework repository.** When you set up the folder, you installed all of the packages in `requirements.txt`, and that included Pandas.

-Then, you can import it in your Python code:
+Once the package is installed, you can import it in your Python code:

 ```python
 import pandas as pd